JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 // . . .
 ```

-Now, if you click on one of the list items in the browser window, you'll get the following information inside an `alert`
+If you click on one of the list items in the browser window, you'll get the following information inside an `alert`
 window:

 ![Browser alert window](alert-window.png){width=700}